MiniFate/MiniFate/_chapters/03-character-creation.md

 <!-- TODO: Can we make this POP as much as the first sentence above? -->
 The PC's second aspect is their Trouble; it describes the sort of things that get in the PC's way and make their story interesting.
+A PC's trouble aspect is a good way for the player to indicate what sort of problems they would find interesting to deal with.

 The trouble aspect should not necessarily be the thing that is most likely to cause the PC trouble, especially if it would be boring to deal with in game.
-Instead, a PC's trouble aspect is a good way for the player to indicate what sort of problems they would find interesting to deal with.

 A hardboiled detective might drink excessively, but ~~Can't Resist a Drink~~ might not add much roleplaying potential, whereas ~~Soft Spot for Losers Like Me~~ offers the GM and other players a lot of story hooks.

+However, just because an aspect is your trouble doesn't mean it can't help you from time to time.
+Likewise, your concept is not purely positive and can lead to difficulties for the character.
+Aspects should be interpreted broadly;
+looking for opportunities to see them from other angles will add character depth and make the game more exciting.

 Some example Troubles are: ~~I Don't Know Which Side I'm On~~, ~~Everyone I Get Close To Ends Up In Trouble~~, or ~~My Past Is A